asmaloney/gactar/README.md

 ./gactar env doctor
 ```

-To check a specific virtual environment, you can pass its path:
+To check a specific virtual environment, you can pass its path using the `--env` option:

 ```
-./gactar env doctor -path foo
+./gactar env doctor --env foo
 ```

 This command will run several checks on your environment and report any warnings or errors.